Fastest charging phones in 2023

 As for Realme phones, the Realme X50 Pro 5G supports 65W charging via the same technology and the phone would also charge at rates of 18W with a QC/PD charger and 30W with the company's Flash Charge power adapter.

-The Xiaomi Mi 10 Pro has also raised to the occasion and comes with a 65W charger in the box, however, the phone itself is limited to charging at a top rate of 50W.
+The Xiaomi Mi 10 Ultra has raised the bar for the industry and comes with a 120W charger in the box.

 The charger provided in the box also supported the QC4.0+ and Power Delivery 3.0 standards, so it is technically compatible with many other phones as well.